UMiamiLibraries/RAMP/README.md

 ## 2 Usage

 ### 2.1 EAD to EAC Conversion
-   The 'Convert' link leads to a form that allows you to specify the path to EAD files.
-This path should have appropriate permissions so that the script can read and write files.
+   The 'Convert' link leads to a page where you can convert a set of EAD files to the EAC-CPF format.

    **Note**: